dangoor/rpc/README.md

 * **useCallback** If you prefer Node-style callbacks over promises, set *useCallback* to true and your request handler will be passed a callback when run.
 Instead of using your handler function's returned value or promise to resolve the remote request, the callback will now resolve it.
 * ** context** sets the "this" binding when running your function.
 (But remember that "this" cannot be changed for arrow functions.)

-A convenience meethod `rpc.addRequestHandlers(functionsByMethodName, opts)` is also available.
+A convenience method `rpc.addRequestHandlers(functionsByMethodName, opts)` is also available.
 It loops over the passed in object, registering each function.

 ## WranggleRpc options